mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 training.

-One of the proud traditions of the Rhylanor Naval Academy is the ‘manning the boats’ ceremony held just before the graduation of each class of cadets.
+One of the proud traditions of the Rhylanor Naval Academy is the 'manning the boats' ceremony held just before the graduation of each class of cadets.
 This commemorates the contribution of trainee personnel from the academy to the defence of Rhylanor in the Third Frontier War.
-Cadets volunteered in huge numbers to crew repaired and reactivated system defence boats from the system’s reserve fleet during the Siege of Rhylanor.
+Cadets volunteered in huge numbers to crew repaired and reactivated system defence boats from the system's reserve fleet during the Siege of Rhylanor.
 Casualties were very high in the dark months of the middle of 981 before the siege was finally broken.
 The ceremony is held in memory of their sacrifice and as a reminder to